-David and Jeanne Bret, Lisbon.
+David & Jeanne Bret, in Lisbon.

 David Bret Marleau was born in Villejuif, just outside Paris.
 He was adopted by a British couple, Doris and George Spurr, and brought to live at Fox Farm in Wentworth, South Yorkshire.
 The Spurrs subsequently moved to Grange Farm, Wath-on-Dearne.
 Theirs was a troubled marriage.
 Doris spent much of her adult life moribund, whilst her husband cheated on her perpetually and abused their son.
 After leaving Grange Farm they lived for a while in Robledo's House, where the previous occupant had been Ted Robledo, the famous footballer.
 They then moved to a pub, The Mason's Arms, in Broomhill.
 Doris died in 1971, and for a short time David relocated to Stuttgart, in Germany.
-In 1972 he married Jeanne Elliss, and their son, Marleau, was born the following year.
+In 1972 he married Jeanne Elliss, and their son, Marleau, was born the following year Villejuif.

 Villejuif

 Tan Yard.
-Bret lived in the building with the white roof
+Bret lived in the building with the white roof.

-Bret's first dog, Kimmy, outside Robledo House
+Bret's first dog, Kimmy, outside Robledo House, West Melton.

 The Mason's Arms, today.

-1972, David - the typical Stage Door Johnny - met the singer Dorothy Squires backstage at the Sheffield Fiesta, forging a close friendship which would last until her death in 1998.
+In 1972, David - the typical Stage Door Johnny - met the singer Dorothy Squires backstage at the Sheffield Fiesta, forging a close friendship which would last until her death in 1998.
 It was she who urged him to send the script he had written, The Piaf Legend, to an agent.
 The book was published in October 1988, when David celebrated by legally changing his name from David Spurr, the name he had always hated on account of his father, to David Bret.
 By this time, he had made two more very important celebrity confidantes: the French chanteuse Barbara (Monique Serf, 1930-97) and Marlene Dietrich.

 From one car to another.
 Bret...and with Marlene Dietrich, 1973.